desihub/specter/doc/datamodel.md

 ### HDU 1 : binary table of spectra ###

 Required:
-  - flux[nwave] or flux[nspec, nwave], or
+  - flux[nwave] or flux[nspec, nwave]
-  - loglam or wavelength (1D[nwave] or 2D[nspec, nwave])
+  - loglam or wavelength as either 1D[nwave] or 2D[nspec, nwave]

+Optional:
-  - keyword FLUXUNIT
+  - objtype[nspec] column, or header keyword OBJTYPE.
+Default 'STAR'.
+    Values = CALIB, SKY, or something else.
+Anything other than CALIB or SKY will be treated as an astronomical source.
+    See the Throughput section for a description of how the throughput model is applied differently for various object types.

+Other columns may be present and will be ignored.

+### Other HDUs ###

+If a EXTNAME=THROUGHPUT extension exists, it can be used as the throughput model.
+Alternately the throughput may be stored in a separate file; see the next major section.

+Other HDUs may be present and will be ignored.

+### Flux Units ###

+If the `flux` column has a TUNITnn keyword, that will be used, otherwise keyword FLUXUNIT is an alternative.
+Options:
+  * Treated as function values to be multipled by bin width:
+    - erg/s/cm^2/A  (default)
+    - erg/s/cm^2/A/arcsec^2
+    - photon/A
+    - photon/A/arcsec^2
+  * Treated as delta functions at each given wavelength:
     - photons
-    - photons/A
-    - ergs/s/cm^2/A
-    - ergs/s/cm^2/A/arcsec^2
+    - erg/s/cm^2

-"photons: are treated as photons as observed by the CCD, i.e. all efficiencies are already applied.  "flux" is treated as "ergs/s/cm"

-Optional:
-  Header keyword OBJTYPE, or column objtype[nspec]
-    values = CALIB, SKY, other (GAL, QSO, STAR)...
-    Anything other than CALIB or SKY will be treated as an astronomical source

-Other user-specific columns may exist and will be ignored by Specter.

-Current implementation: flux is in units of total photons on CCD

-Units to support (in progress)
-    photons                 - treated as a delta function in wavelength photons/A               - to be integrated over a wavelength range ergs/s/cm^2/A           - astronomical objects
-    ergs/s/cm^2/A/arcsec^2  - sky spectra, calibration lamps/lasers

-photons = (flux * EXPTIME * EFFAREA * wavelength / (h*c)) * throughput
+For example, an astromical object is typically in units "erg/s/cm^2/A" and will be converted to photons using all throughput terms of the throughput model.
+A sky spectrum may be in "erg/s/cm^2/A/arcsec^2" and will be multiplied by the area of the fiber instead of having a fiber input geometric loss applied.

 Throughput
 ==========

-In Progress
+### HDU EXTNAME=THROUGHPUT ###

-HDU EXTNAME=THROUGHPUT, binary table with columns:
+binary table with columns:
   - wavelength[nwave]   Wavelength in Angstroms
       or loglam[nwave]    or log10(Angstroms)
   - extinction[nwave]   Atmospheric extinction in mags/airmass